Pupils and Parents Privacy Notice (24/9/21)

 Who are we?

-Nidderdale High School is a ‘Data Controller’ as defined by Article 4 (7) of GDPR.
+Nidderdale High School is a ‘Data Controller’ as defined by Article 4 (7) of the UK GDPR.
 This means that we determine the purposes for which, and the manner in which, your personal data is processed.
 We have a responsibility to you and your personal data and will only collect and use this in ways which are compliant with data protection legislation.

 The school has appointed Veritau Ltd to be its Data Protection Officer (DPO).
-The role of the DPO is to ensure that the school is compliant with GDPR and to oversee data protection procedures.
+The role of the DPO is to ensure that the school is compliant with the UK GDPR and to oversee data protection procedures.
 If you would like to discuss anything in this privacy notice, please contact (insert SPOC details) or Veritau Ltd. Veritau’s contact details are:

 Schools Data Protection Officer